-The developing story of a natural disaster occurring in real time is currently being played out in Bali, Indonesia.
-This exotic island destination draws international visitors from around the world in their millions seeking a relaxing, natural environment in which to unwind.
-The recent volcanic eruption of Mount Agung which was raised to the highest alert level, has impacted tourists to the region in many ways.
-The airport is currently closed with all flights cancelled in and out of Bali’s Ngurah Rai International Airport.
+The volcanic eruption of Mount Agung was raised to the highest alert level and impacted tourists to the region in many ways.
+The airport was often closed during this period, with all flights cancelled in and out of Bali’s Ngurah Rai International Airport.

-While local agencies and Indonesian government officials scramble to put their disaster management plans into action, the prospect for international travelers to leave Bali on schedule becomes grimmer by the day.
-Limited information is available for those whose visa's are nearing expiry and for those with travel insurance, many are unaware if their policies even remain valid.
+While local agencies and Indonesian government officials scrambled to put their disaster management plans into action, the prospect for international travelers to leave Bali on schedule became grimmer by the day.
+For many others their travel plans were thrown into disarray.
+Limited information was availalbe at the time for those whose visa's were nearing expiry and for those with travel insurance, many were unaware if their policies even remained valid.

 Does Travel Insurance Cover Natural Disasters?

-It is possible to have travel insurance coverage up to the last minute before leaving on a trip, however claims for losses due to natural disasters which are deemed ‘known events’ are never covered.
+It is possible to have travel insurance coverage up to the last minute before leaving on a trip overseas however claims for losses due to natural disasters which are deemed ‘known events’ are never covered.

 What Is A Known Event?